Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Covariance and Bayesian model averaging

 In summary, what we have shown is

-$\cov^{\rm stat}[a,b]$ is as defined in \cref{eq:bma_cov_indep} , and the additional term is used to account for the systematic correlations between $\amuLW$, $\amuDW$, and $\amuSIBCW$.
-We conservatively assume that the covariance between our observables saturates this bound; this can be thought of as equivalent to assuming 100\% correlation between observables for the systematic error due to FV model variation.
+$\cov^{\rm stat}[a,b]$ is as defined in \cref{eq:bma_cov_stat_indep}, and the additional term is used to account for the systematic correlations between $\amuLW$, $\amuDW$, and $\amuSIBCW$.
+We conservatively assume that the covariance between our observables saturates this bound; this assumption is equivalent to assuming 100\% correlation between observables for the systematic error due to FV effects.